C&D Facility Certification

-- Simplified facility certification procedure for facilities that are currently third-party certified (within the past 12 months) by another city, county or professional evaluator.
+- Simplified facility certification procedure for facilities that have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months).
 There is no fee for the simplified certification.

 - Municipal Recovery Certification (MRC) procedure (third-party verification procedure).
 The fee structure for this procedure is found below.

 If your facility wishes to accept loads of mixed C&D Debris from projects within the RecycleSmart service area and be listed on the RecycleSmart Green Halo account, please apply for facility certification.
 Facilities that accept source separated C&D materials and materials for reuse / repair do not need to apply.

 On or before December 31, 2021, facilities listed on the RecycleSmart Approved C&D Processing Facility list and the RecycleSmart Green Halo website, must obtain certification through one of the certification procedures outlined below: